dialex/start-testing/docs/tools/toolbox.md

 - 💯 [Webhint](https://webhint.io/) (IDE/cli/extension): checks your web page for browser compatibility, acessibility, performance and security issues, plus common mistakes; neat report; proper issue justification and mitigation
 - ⭐️ [WAVE](https://wave.webaim.org/) (extension): check your web page for compliance with WCAG; the issues are displayed contextually on the page itself; an explanation in simple English is provided for each issue
 - [axe](https://chrome.google.com/webstore/detail/axe-web-accessibility-tes/lhdoppojpmngadmnindnejefpokejbdd) (extension): the standard for online accessibility checking; UI/UX is not as pleasant
-- [HTML validator](https://chrome.google.com/webstore/detail/html-validator/mpbelhhnfhfjnaehkcnnaknldmnocglk) (extension): checks the W3 markup validity of your web page

 ## UI - Design

 - [PerfectPixel](https://chrome.google.com/webstore/detail/perfectpixel-by-welldonec/dkaagdgjmgdmbnecmcefdhjekcoceebi?hl=en) (extension): overlap UI mockup on top of your page and look for mismatches
+- ⭐️ [Tape](https://chrome.google.com/webstore/detail/tape/jmfleijdbicilompnnombcbkcgidbefb) (extension): draw guidelines on top of your page and measure pixel distances
 - [ColorZilla](https://chrome.google.com/webstore/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp?hl=en) (extension): color pick any color from a web page
 - [CSS Selector Tester](https://chrome.google.com/webstore/detail/css-selector-tester/bbklnaodgoocmcdejoalmbjihhdkbfon) (extension): takes a CSS selector and highlights the selection in the page itself